MelBiggs/fullstack-frameworks-project/README.md

-## Here is what I still need to work on, as of 13th of April:
+## Here is what I still need to work on, as of 15th of April:

-- Add content
+- Add some reviews and comments
 - Do Testing
 - Finish README tests